Neighborhood Grant Program

 The City of Waco’s Neighborhood Grant Program assists neighborhood associations in Waco with beautification, identity, and community-based projects.

 Before starting your application, please review all the information on this page and the Guidelines to learn about the program requirements.
-If you have any questions about the program or the application, please call 254-750-5640, and ask to speak with Neighborhood Engagement.
+If you have any questions about the program or the application, please contact us at 254-750-5774 or firstname.lastname@example.org.

 The purpose of the matching grant program is to provide financial assistance for neighborhoods to complete neighborhood projects.
-Neighborhood associations can receive up to $7,500 in grant funding, and after successfully completing one grant project, they can apply for more than one grant per application cycle, but no more than $10,000 can be awarded to any association per year.
+Neighborhood associations can receive up to $7,500 in grant funding, and after successfully completing one grant project, they can apply for up to two grants per application cycle, but no more than $10,000 can be awarded to any association per year.
 If two grant applications are submitted, they must be for different projects (i.e., they cannot combine to achieve more than $7,500 for the same project).

 The Neighborhood Grant Program is a matching grant, so that means you and your neighborhood association must put some investment into your neighborhood too.
 The match requirement can be met with cash, in-kind donations, and volunteer hours.
+However, any projects that are ultimately owned by the City of Waco, such as new identity signs or park benches, do not require a match.
 Review the Guidelines or the Application to learn more.